artus-analysis/Sherivf/INSTALLATION.md

 Then, install the needed programs by following the command-line instructions below.
 Please install the programs in the same folder next to the SheRivF toolkit.
-The installation procedure has been tested on an SLC6 machine, namely the EKPCMS6.
-Make sure you have enough free disk space.
-If possible, install in the `/home/$USER` directory.

 For batch submission of jobs necessary for PDF fits and large-scale MC production, [grid-control](https://ekptrac.physik.uni-karlsruhe.de/trac/grid-control) is used.